zoot101/snapraid-daily/README.md

 If the UUID of one or more disks is found to change, usually SnapRAID will report this as an error and stop the sync.
 This option causes SnapRAID to continue to sync anyway in this condition.
-This is also **NOT RECOMMENDED** but is again included for certain edge conditions that may require it.
+This is also **NOT RECOMMENDED** to use, but is again included for certain edge conditions that may require it.

 Set to \"yes\" to use, leave commented out or set to \"no\" to